freenightus/hello-world/README.md

 Freenightus is here, testing github for the first time.
-Learning how github works and master command.
+Learning how github works and git command.

+Hello World!